there4/slim-unit-testing-example/README.md

 initializes a SlimPHP `$app` with production configuration, includes the routes file from `app/app.php` and then runs the app with `$app->run();`.
-This allows us to keep our application separate from the index, and gives us an opportunity to include our app file in a different context.
+This allows us to keep our application separate from the index, and gives us an opportunity to include our `app/app.php` file in a different context.

 When phpunit runs, it looks for the phpunit.xml file in our root.
 This file specifies a testing bootstrap file.
 PHPUnit includes `testing/bootstrap.php`.